-Only a quick two and half hours from Cincinnati we stumbled upon this unique adventure zoo in tiny town of Horse Cave, Kentucky.
+Only a quick two and a half hours from Cincinnati we stumbled upon this unique adventure zoo in the tiny town of Horse Cave, Kentucky.
 We didn’t quite know what to expect since we purchased our tickets on Groupon.
-We have been burned by tacky tourist attractions before, but this placed looked promising.
+We have been burned by tacky tourist attractions before, but this place looked promising.
 I mean, where else can you go that you can pet a kangaroo?!
-Upon arrival I was skeptical because the parking lot is gravel and there didn’t appear to be any sense of order as to where you should park.
+Upon arrival, I was skeptical because the parking lot is gravel and there didn’t appear to be any sense of order as to where you should park.
 I couldn’t see the zoo since it is spread out into the hillside, and my fears began to mount.
 REST ASSURED MATES THIS IS A TRIP WORTH TAKING.
 Here are my top reasons why you need to make the trip to visit Kentucky Down Under.
 This post does contain affiliate links.

 I have been to many zoos, but none were as interactive as this.
-If you or your child loves to pet animals and have close up encounters with them, then this is the place for you.
-The zoo cares for a variety of animals that you might not see everyday in your local zoo, including bison, maras zebu, dingos and naturally kangaroos.
-They have a variety of different hands on exhibits to visit, including a full petting zoo.
+If you or your child loves to pet animals and have a close-up encounter with them, then this is the place for you.
+The zoo cares for a variety of animals that you might not see every day in your local zoo, including bison, maras zebu, dingos and naturally kangaroos.
+They have a variety of different hands-on exhibits to visit, including a full petting zoo.
 Peacocks are parading around the grounds and the resident dogs make a terrific welcoming committee.
 Soph was more impressed with the friendly dogs then the bison, go figure.
-They have a great nature trail that is well shaded with the forest canopy that offers even more to explore.
-Check out everything they have to offer here: http://www.kentuckydownunder.com/
+They have a great nature trail that is full of shade with the forest canopy that offers even more to explore.
+Check out everything they have to offer here.

 Take The Cave Tour

 Your admission into the park includes a free tour of the historic Oynx Cave.
 The tour is roughly forty-five minutes long and includes beautiful formations and an underground pool at the end.
-They have made the cave very family friendly, however no strollers or wheelchairs are allowed inside the cave.
+They have made the cave very family friendly, however, no strollers or wheelchairs are allowed inside the cave.
 I would recommend placing all babies in a carrier to do the tour as the cave is slippery and wet.
 Keep little ones close by as there are no handrails, but steps have been carved out.
-There are few spots in the cave where you will have to duck under formations and squeeze through some tight spots.
-I am in no way a small person, so these spots were a shade tight for me.
-At one point I almost had to take Sophie out of the carrier or grease myself up to get through.
-Praise the Lord we made it without getting the tanning butter out, but just something to keep in mind if you have a baby attached to you.

 You are rewarded with an awesome view of the underground mineral pool after making your way through the rest of the cave.
 The guides are great at giving the history of the cave and do have a tip jar out at the end of the tour.
 If you are visiting on a hot summer day, the cave offers a respite from the heat.
 However, when you come back out into the humidity you may decide to run back in!
 I recommend planning this during the hottest part of your day or right before you leave.